-Make sure you have a good balance of dry and wet ingredients.
+Pumpkin bread can come out dry with an imbalance in your dry and wet ingredients.
 If your pumpkin puree is on the dry-side, add a few more tbsp of water.
+If your batter is looking dry compared to mine, add a few tablespoons of water.
 My recipe really is perfectly balanced if you use canned puree.

 I love it with a crumble or glaze on top, or even plain, spread with cream cheese or homemade apple butter.

 Is Canned Pumpkin the Same as Pumpkin Puree?

 Look at the ingredients before you buy.
 For this recipe, the ingredients need to be ONLY pumpkin.
 There is a product called "Pumpkin Pie Puree".
 This is not correct for this recipe as it has added sugars and spices and is more suitable for pumpkin pie.

 How to Store Pumpkin Bread